rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

  |19	|6.79|	8.4875|	8.30978|	0.17772|

  #### Analysis
- In the above table there are serveral images where there is a huge difference between manual and automated calculated values.
+ In the above table there are serveral images where there is a huge difference between manual and automated calculation results.
 I took 2 images with maximum differences. showLidarImgOverlay function was modified to highlight curr (red) and prev (blue) LIDAR points that were used for TTC calculation and save the resultant image.
-I have compared the 2D plots and augmented camera images for the images with maximum difference following are the images.
+I have compared the 2D plots and augmented camera images of the input images with maximum difference.
+Following are the images.

  <img src="output/LIDAR_Faulty_Results_Analysis/LIDAR_Faulty_Pic_1.png" width="779" height="414" />

  <img src="output/LIDAR_Faulty_Results_Analysis/LIDAR_Faulty_Pic_2.png" width="779" height="414" />

  As per my observation following might be the cause for the discrepancy
  - Selection of points is not accurate everytime.
-Instead of selecting the closest point sometimes i am choosing slightly farther point.
-This might be happening because of the logic used for outliers
+Instead of selecting the closest point sometimes program chooses slightly farther point.
+This might be happening because of the logic used for outliers.
- - In TTC calculation LIDAR's inherent inaccuracies were considered.
+ - In TTC calculation LIDAR's inherent inaccuracies were not considered.

 ### CAMERA TTC Performance Analysis:
-To compare the TTC calculation performance of different detector & descriptors i have analyzed the variation in the slope.
+To compare the TTC calculation performance of different detector & descriptors i have analyzed the variation in the TTC slope.
 Following are more details.
 - Modify code to store the TTC calculated by CAMERA in a file.
 Name the file based on selected image number , detector type and descriptor type.
 - Load the values for all the combinations into an excel.
 The same can be found in the path '/output/CAMERA_TTC_Performance_Analaysis.xlsx'.
 - Calculate the slope of TTC between two consecutive images